D-trailblazer/AI-Interbank-Support-System/README.md

 # AI-Interbank-Support-System
-A AI powered  banking support layer that restores trust in digital banking systems through proactive system monitoring,  emotional feedback design and conversational agent abilitiy rendered through a whastapp chatbot
+A system designed to restore trust in digital banking systems, through proactive system monitoring, and conversational agent capability rendered through a whastapp chatbot.